What the TOG?! Understanding TOG ratings and layering for sleep in winter

 Ensuring your little one is dressed properly for bed can be an art form.
 Are they too hot?
 Too cold?
 Are they comfortable enough?
 Because our babies aren’t able to tell us how they’re feeling, we have to do the guesswork for them and it’s even harder in the cooler months to make sure you get the balance just right.

 If they sleep through the night (can we get a hell yeah 👏), you’ll do anything to try and recreate that magic.
-One of the key elements to making sure your baby has a solid slumber is how you dress them and the TOG ratings you use.
+One of the key elements to making sure your baby has a solid slumber is how you dress them and the TOG rated fabrics you choose.

 If you’re blinking in confusion and wondering what the TOG we’re on about, then keep reading as we break down everything you need to know about TOGs and dressing your baby for sleep in winter.